 Figure 4.13.
-The Saigon Park stormwater management pond helps reduce the risk of flooding in the area and protects the water quality.
+The Saigon Park stormwater management pond helps reduce the risk of flooding in the area and protects the water quality. (c.
+City of Mississauga)

 4.5.1 Lake Ontario

 The Great Lakes are a treasure which contain nearly 20 percent of the earth's fresh surface water, with Lake Ontario being a component of the Great Lakes system.
 Lake Ontario is an important economic resource that provides access to ocean shipping and supports an important freshwater fishery.